Andrew Fabinyi: F. W. Cheshire

 Rejoining F. W. Cheshire, Fabinyi developed the bookselling side of the firm.
 He was promoted to Retail Manager.
-In 1954, when the firm moved to start a separate company, F. W. Cheshire Publishing Pty.
-Ltd., to handle its growing publishing activities, he was appointed its Publishing Director.
+In 1954, when the firm moved to start a separate company, F. W. Cheshire Publishing Pty Ltd, to handle its growing publishing activities, he was appointed its Publishing Director.

 Until the late 1960s he built up "an impressive and wide-ranging list of titles".
 The main emphasis in the list was secondary school textbooks which generated profits for F. W. Cheshire year after year.
 However, the Cheshire list went beyond utilitarian titles and "books about the distinguishing characteristics of Australia" and ranged across "the whole breadth of national interests, from fiction and poetry to economics, politics and sociology".

-The first two trade books Fabinyi accepted for publishing, early in his career with F. W. Cheshire, were W. Y. Tsao's Two Pacific Democracies: China and Australia with an introduction by the historian, R. M. Crawford, and Wilfred Burchett's Pacific Treasure Island: New Caledonia (1941).
+The first two trade books Fabinyi accepted for publishing, early in his career with F. W. Cheshire, were W. Y. Tsao's Two Pacific Democracies: China and Australia with an introduction by the historian, Max Crawford, and Wilfred Burchett's Pacific Treasure Island: New Caledonia (1941).
 The latter work became a bestseller when the United States opened a major naval base in New Caledonia during the Pacific War and the Australian public's interest in that territory soared.

 In the two following decades he picked and published works of little known authors, many of which would later be adjudged by critic Geoffrey Dutton as being among "Australia's greatest books".
 These included the architect Robin Boyd's The Australian Ugliness (1960), Alan Marshall's autobiography I Can Jump Puddles (1955), and Joan Lindsay's novel Picnic at Hanging Rock (1967).